-The player on the dealer's right leads first, and thereafter the winner of the trick leads to the next.
+The player on the dealer's left leads first, and thereafter the winner of the trick leads to the next.

-Any card can be led, but players follow these rules.
+Any card can be led, but players must follow these rules.

 As you can see in All Fours, it is always legal to play a trump.
 So, if spades are Trumps, and someone leads a Diamond, and you have Diamonds and Spades, you can play a Spade and try and win the Trick.

 Once everyone's cards have been played, points are scored for cards Dealt and for cards Won.
 The points are awarded in this strict order.